-March 13-15, 2015 TBA on Lookout Mountain near Carlton WA and home of the first confirmed wolf pack in Washington State which was nearly poached out, but has recently recovered with successful pups.
-Join us in concert with regional conservation organizations to learn citizen science methods for tracking wolves, and documenting Lookout Pack behavior as it transitions from winter to denning season.
-Friday Dinner to Sunday Dinner.
+Saturday, March 28, 2015 near Olympia WA from 10:00-4:00.
+Join us in concert with regional conservation organizations to learn citizen science methods for tracking wolves, and documenting Washington & Oregon pack behavior as it transitions from winter to denning season.

 Saturday, April 4, 2015 from 8 AM – 8 PM along the Teanaway River near Cle Elum, WA with Prerequisites: Previous Wildlife Tracking Program with the Wolf College or Significant Trackers Training Elsewhere; Also Excellent Walking Shape Over Uneven Terrain.
 Friday Evening & Sunday Extension Options.

 5:00 PM Orientation Dinner together at the Sunset Cafe

 6:00 PM Drive to Teanaway to place wildlife cameras.

 8:00 PM Campfire Review of Wolf Status & Tracking Strategies

 8:00 AM Check Wildlife Cameras & Tracks in Vicinity

 10:00 AM for Intro Trainings: NW Wolf Status

 11:00 AM for Intro Trainings: Wolf Tracking Primer

 12:30 Wolf Tracking Challenge